alphagov/govuk-design-system/src/components/date-input/index.md

 Say ‘[whatever it is] must be the same as or before [date and optional description]’.
 For example, ‘The date of Gordon’s last exam must be the same as or before 31 August 2017 when they left school’.

+Consider that the other date, in this example 31 August 2017, might be wrong instead.
+If this is possible, provide help to users to change this date too.

 #### If the date must be before another date

 Highlight the date input as a whole.<br>

 Say ‘[whatever it is] must be before [date and optional description]’.
 For example, ‘The date of Gordon’s last exam must be the same as or before 31 August 2017’.

+Consider that the other date, in this example 31 August 2017, might be wrong instead.
+If this is possible, provide help to users to change this date too.

 #### If the date must be between two dates

 Highlight the date input as a whole.<br>

 Say ‘[whatever it is] must be between [date] and [date and optional description]’.
 For example, ‘The date your contract started must be between 1 September 2017 and 30 September 2017 when you were self-employed’.

+Consider that these dates, in this example 1 September 2017 and 30 September 2017, might be wrong instead.
+If this is possible, provide help to users to change these dates too.

 ## Research on this component